Spring has always meant baby chicks and in South Florida, those chicks can be gawky awkward baby wood storks.

 The boardwalk is .75 miles long and is handicapped accessible.

-The large parking lot fills up on winter weekends, when 500 to 1,000 people may visit over the course of a day, and you may have to wait for a space.
+Wakodahatchee Wetlands parking: The large parking lot fills up in spring, when 500 to 1,000 people may visit over the course of a day, and you may have to wait for a space.
 There is good turnover among visitors.
 We were fifth or sixth in a line of cars on a sunny Sunday and we waited only 15 or 20 minutes for a space.

-If you visit Wakodahatchee, you are five minutes from another wonderful boardwalk through a man-made wetland.
+Note: If you visit Wakodahatchee, you are five minutes from another wonderful boardwalk through a man-made wetland.
 Green Cay is longer and attracts different varieties of birds.
-The combo makes a great afternoon.
-Read more about it in it this article on Green Cay and Wakodahatchee from Florida Rambler.
+Green Cay and Wakodahatchee from Florida Rambler.

 More things to do near Delray Beach: